The Role of Tactile Sensing in Learning and Deploying Grasp Refinement Algorithms: Tactile Sensing and the State Vector

 \subsection{Discussion}

-The second experiment analyzes the effect of contact sensing modalities on grasp refinement performance.
-Specifically, we test whether the findings in \cite{melnik2019tactile,melnik2021} (models trained with normal force feedback perform approximately as well as ones trained with binary contact signals) are reproducible for the grasp refinement task.
-Similar to other work in the field \cite{merzic2019contact, melnik2019tactile,melnik2021}, our main conclusion is that tactile sensing improves performance when training RL agents to grasp.
-We relate the differences in learning speed to the size of the state vector.
-The \textit{none} framework has a smaller state vector and can hence learn faster, while the frameworks that process contact information require more training data to converge.
-Furthermore, the surprisingly good performance of the \textit{none} framework means that agents can refine grasps solely based on the crude contact feedback of finger joint position data when trained with rewards that encode grasp stability.

-The training curves of the \textit{full}, \textit{normal} and \textit{binary} frameworks in Fig. \ref{fig:train_force_frameworks} are hard to distinguish which is also visible in the plots of \cite{melnik2019tactile} and \cite{melnik2021}.
+This experiment studies how contact sensing resolution in the policy's state vector is related to grasp success when training with fully contact informed rewards.
+Thereby, we investigate the viability of our hypothesized training and deployment workflow in Figure \ref{fig:c2_flow}.
+The training curves of the \textit{full}, \textit{normal} and \textit{binary} frameworks in Fig. \ref{fig:train_force_frameworks} are hard to distinguish, which indicates a similar training performance in all cases.
 Each data point in the training curves includes the outcome of only one grasp refinement episode per model (one object $O$ and one wrist error $W$).
 This punctual evaluation poorly reflects on the \textit{overall} model performance.
 Therefore, we should focus our analysis on the test results from the 240 experiments per model over multiple objects and wrist errors which provide a more comprehensive model evaluation.
 In the test results, we observe statistically significant improvements for the \textit{normal} force framework when compared to the \textit{binary} and \textit{none} frameworks (p-values in Table \ref{tab:t_test_force_frameworks} $< 0.01$).
-However, the accurate \textit{normal} force readings only improve the \textit{binary} framework by a small margin of 2.9\%.
-Hence, our results closely resemble the findings in \cite{melnik2019tactile,melnik2021}, which concluded that \textit{normal} and \textit{binary} frameworks perform approximately equally well for in-hand manipulation tasks.
+However, these improvements are small, and the results suggest that an affordable \textit{binary} contact sensor suite may be suitable if a small decrease in performance is tolerable.
+The surprisingly good performance of the \textit{none} framework means that agents can refine grasps solely based on the crude contact feedback of finger joint position data when trained with rewards that encode grasp stability.
+These results support our hypothesis that RL grasping algorithms are deployable to hands with reduced contact sensor resolution at little performance decrease when incorporating rich tactile feedback at train time.
+These results also have implications for systems trained in simulation that usually suffer from a sim-to-real gap.
+The gap may be reduced by choosing only a feature set in the state vector that is cheaply and accurately available on the real hand (e.g., joint positions) and integrating harder-to-obtain information in the reward, which is easily computable in simulation.